jujumiago/living-civilization-framework/CONTRIBUTING.md

 # Attribution and Licensing

 By contributing to this repository, you agree that your contributions may be distributed under the project's license.

+Unless otherwise noted, contributions are accepted under the project's license.

 Current project license: